Analysis | Major League Baseball’s antitrust exemption becomes the next target of the culture wars

 It’s been in place since 1922.
 Major League Baseball was being sued by another league, the Federal League, when the Supreme Court ruled baseball is not bound by antitrust laws — essentially allowing MLB to monopolize the industry.

-The legislation Cruz, Hawley and Lee are sponsoring, a short bill comprising just a few paragraphs and titled the “Competition in Professional Baseball Act,” states that “Professional baseball cubs shall not be exempt from the antitrust laws.”
+The legislation Cruz, Hawley and Lee are sponsoring, a short bill comprising just a few paragraphs and titled the “Competition in Professional Baseball Act,” states that “Professional baseball clubs shall not be exempt from the antitrust laws.”

 That would seem to open Major League Baseball up to antitrust lawsuits, potentially from the government or competitors.
 It’s not what the league wants at all — and the three Republicans sponsoring the bill seem to think that would be just rewards for taking a political stance on Georgia’s voting law.